Ben Folds: Tours

-After Ben Folds Five split, Folds' first tour with a full band was to support the album Rockin' the Suburbs.
+After Ben Folds Five split, Folds's first tour with a full band was to support the album Rockin' the Suburbs.
 He was accompanied by Britt "Snüzz" Uzzell on guitar and electronic keyboard, Millard Powers on bass and keys, and Jim Bogios on drums.
 Powers and Bogios later went on to join Counting Crows.

-On a tour of Australia, Folds joined with solo artists Ben Kweller and Ben Lee to travel the country as The Bens, at the suggestion of a fan on Kweller's official website.
+On a tour of Australia, Folds joined with the solo artists Ben Kweller and Ben Lee to travel the country as The Bens, at the suggestion of a fan on Kweller's official website.
 The trio also went on to record a four-track EP together.

 In the summer of 2004, Folds co-headlined an American tour with fellow singer-songwriters Rufus Wainwright and Guster.
 Folds again performed with Wainwright and Lee in the summer of 2005 as part of the "Odd Men Out" tour.
 In addition, Folds has performed with many other notable musical names, including Weezer and Tori Amos.
 After seeing the Fray perform with Weezer, Folds asked the band to join him for twelve performances in 2005.

 Folds also performed with the West Australian Symphony Orchestra (WASO) in March 2005, the Baltimore Symphony Orchestra (BSO) in November 2005, the Sydney Symphony at the Sydney Opera House, Adelaide Symphony Orchestra, Western Australian Symphony Orchestra, Melbourne Symphony Orchestra, and the Queensland Orchestra during an Australian tour in 2006.
 Folds performed with the North Carolina Symphony in March 2010, and the Utah Symphony Orchestra in July 2010.
 A DVD of Folds playing with the West Australian Symphony Orchestra was released in December 2005.

 On May 9, 2007, Folds performed with the Boston Pops Orchestra.
 The orchestra's performance was marred when a fight broke out between two audience members in the balcony, though Folds had not yet taken the stage.

-After his MySpace performance on October 24, 2006, Folds's tour performances began to feature a synthesizer, which he uses in many of the songs when played live.
-The synthesizer is a red Nord Lead II synthesizer.
+After his MySpace performance on October 24, 2006, Folds's tour performances began to feature a synthesizer, a red Nord Lead II, which he uses in many of the songs when played live.
 During his concerts, Folds frequently performs two of his concert traditions: palm-smashing the keys and throwing his stool at the piano.

 In March 2007, Folds went on a headlining tour, which opened on March 24 at Assumption College in Worcester, Massachusetts.
 In the summer of 2007, he performed as the primary opener for John Mayer during his Continuum 38-day summer tour.
-During this tour, Mayer sometimes joined Folds on the song "Narcolepsy", playing synth.
+During this tour, Mayer sometimes joined Folds on the song "Narcolepsy," playing synth.
 At various concerts throughout the tour, parents of young children going to see Mayer would file complaints about Folds' lyrics.
-Folds responded by posting on his website, "We have kids too, but we don't take them out to rock shows that last until 11 pm."

 On March 29, 2008, Folds played the Cage Center Arena at Berry College in Mount Berry, Georgia.
-During contract negotiations, he was asked by the administration to not play one of his songs due to its explicit lyrics.
+During contract negotiations, he was asked by the administration to not play one of his songs because of its explicit lyrics.
 Folds refused, citing artistic freedom.